Veterinarian Kevin Fitzgerald Plays Not My Job

 (LAUGHTER)

-FITZGERALD: So this little wallaby - he's a little, kind of a kangaroo, a smaller one.
-And he gets out in Capitol Hill in Denver, and he's running down the street.
-And two dogs start chasing him and mauling him.
-And this policeman that, I take care of his dog, he sees the little thing, and he didn't know what it was.
-It was so sweet and innocent.

-But he wants to save it and help it.
-So he takes his jacket off and shoos it into the back of his squad car and brings it to me.
-So he's walking up the walk, and I say - hey, John, is your schnauzer sick?
-And he goes no, I think I got a mutant rabbit.

 SAGAL: Really?
-I got to tell you 'cause I think I saw one of those.
-And I didn't know if I had just been inhaling the Boulder air too much.
+I got to tell you because I think I saw one of those and I didn't know if I had just been inhaling the Boulder air too much.

 (LAUGHTER)